Method has ramifications for quantum computing, communications, and more.

 With EIT, people have slowed light down to eight meters per second, Wang said.
-“That can have significant influence on the storage of light information.
-If light is slowed down, we have enough time to use the encoded information for optical quantum computing or optical communication.”
+“That can have a significant influence on the storage of light information.
+If the light is slowed down, we have enough time to use the encoded information for optical quantum computing or optical communication.”
 If engineers can better control EIT, they can more reliably depend on slow light for these applications.

 Manipulating EIT could also be used in the development of long-distance communication.
 A tuning resonator can be indirectly coupled to another resonator kilometers away along the same fiber optic cable.
 “You could change the transmitted light down the line,” Yang said.